Adopt A Lion

-About 20,000 African lions remain in the wild today.
+There are around 23,000 African lions left in the wild today.
 Numbers have plummeted by over 40% in the last three generations.
 Three quarters of lion populations are in decline.
 They are listed as 'Vulnerable’ on the IUCN Redlist.

 Animal adoptions like yours give a huge boost to our work.
 They not only help fund projects to work with local communities to monitor lion movement and reduce human-lion conflict but also fund our other vital work around the world.